giampaolo/psutil/docs/api.rst

      sdiskusage(total=21378641920, used=4809781248, free=15482871808, percent=22.5)

   .. note::
-    UNIX usually reserves 5% of the total disk space for the root user.
+    UNIX typically reserves 5% of disk space for root.
-    :field:`total` and :field:`used` fields on UNIX refer to the overall total and used space, whereas :field:`free` represents the space available to unprivileged users and :field:`percent` represents unprivileged user utilization (see `source code <https://github.com/giampaolo/psutil/blob/3dea30d583b8c1275057edb1b3b720813b4d0f60/psutil/_psposix.py#L123>`_).
+    :field:`total` and :field:`used` refer to overall space, while :field:`free` and :field:`percent` reflect unprivileged user usage.
-    That is why the :field:`percent` value may look 5% bigger than expected.
+    As a result, :field:`percent` may appear ~5% higher than expected.
-    Also note that all four values match the "df" command-line utility.
+    All values match the ``df`` command line utility.

   .. seealso:: `scripts/disk_usage.py`_.